BonsonW/slorado/README.md

 Slorado is a simplified version of [Dorado](https://github.com/nanoporetech/dorado) built on top of [S/BLOW5 format](https://www.nature.com/articles/s41587-021-01147-4).
 Slorado is an extremely lean basecaller with fewer external dependencies and is thus relatively easier to compile than Dorado.
 Slorado is developed using C/C++ and depends on [torchlib](https://pytorch.org/cppdocs/).
 Currently, slorado only supports the Linux operating system (or Windows through WSL). slorado can **utilise NVIDIA or AMD GPU accelerators** on x86_64 CPUs.
 Slorado also works on ARM64-based NVIDIA Jetson devices.

 Slorado is mainly for our research and educational purposes.
 Thus, only a minimal set of basecalling features are supported and may not be up-to-date with Dorado.
-For a feature-rich and up-to-date S/BLOW5-based basecaller for routine use, please see [buttery-eel](https://github.com/Psy-Fer/buttery-eel).
+For a feature-rich and up-to-date S/BLOW5-based basecaller for routine use on NVIDIA GPUs, please see [buttery-eel](https://github.com/Psy-Fer/buttery-eel) or [slow5-dorado](https://github.com/hiruna72/slow5-dorado/releases).

 [![GitHub Downloads](https://img.shields.io/github/downloads/BonsonW/slorado/total?logo=GitHub)](https://github.com/BonsonW/slorado/releases)